International Association of Genocide Scholars

-The International Association of Genocide Scholars (IAGS) is an international organization that seeks to further research and teaching about the nature, causes, and consequences of genocide.
+The International Association of Genocide Scholars (IAGS) is an international organization with a self-described mission to further research and teaching about the nature, causes, and consequences of genocide.
 The IAGS also advances policy studies on the prevention of genocide.
 The official peer-reviewed academic journal of the association is called Genocide Studies and Prevention.

-With over 500 members as of 2025, multiple sources describe the IAGS as the world's leading and largest organization of scholars studying genocide and crimes against humanity.
+The IAGS had around 500 members in 2025, and a number of sources describe it as the world's leading and largest organization of scholars studying genocide and crimes against humanity.
+Non-academics may join the IAGS, though the organization has stated that it is primarily made up of academics.